IAI Kfir: Colombia

-As a result of a trade agreement between Colombia and Israel in 1989 the Colombian government bought a batch of 12 ex-IAF Kfir C.2s and one TC.2, which were delivered to the Colombian Air Force (FAC) in 1989–1990.
+As a result of a trade agreement between Colombia and Israel in 1989, the Colombian government bought 12 ex-IAF Kfir C.2s and one TC.2, which were delivered to the Colombian Air Force (FAC) in 1989–1990.
 Since then, all the C.2s have been upgraded to the C.7 variant.
 The FAC Kfirs have been widely used in ground-attack missions during counter-insurgency operations against Colombian terrorists.
 As of 2004 two aircraft had been lost in accidents.

 In February 2008, Colombia signed a deal with the Israeli government for an additional 24 ex-IAF Kfir aircraft.
 It was estimated that these aircraft will most probably be upgraded by Israel Aerospace Industries (IAI) to C.10 standard.

 In June 2009, IAI delivered the first batch of upgraded Kfirs to the Colombian Air Force in a ceremony held at IAI's facilities in Israel.
 In attendance at the ceremony was Juan Hurtado Cano, the Colombian Ambassador to Israel, high-ranking officers from the Colombian Air Force, and executives from the International Defense Cooperation Directorate of the Israeli Ministry of Defense (IMOD-SIBAT).
 This was a part of a multi-year contract awarded in late 2007 and worth over $150 million to upgrade the existing Colombian Air Force Kfirs, and to supply additional jets.
 The additional Kfir jets, models C.10-C.12, have been upgraded and improved to include IAI's latest technologies and products.

 On July 20, 2009, a Kfir crashed near the city of Cartagena.
 The Israeli pilots operating the plane were unharmed in the incident, but the jet was destroyed.
 Israel Aerospace Industries said in a statement that the plane was flying a refresher flight, and that the aircraft didn't come to a stop on the landing strip, landing outside it.
 The director of the Israel Aerospace Industries announced that an investigation into the incident had already begun and that a panel to probe the crash had been appointed.
 On July 22, 2009, IAI informed the Colombian Air Force that the accident was caused by an unspecified human error.
 As a result, IAI will replace the unit lost with another one and it will resume delivery to the Colombian Air Force.

 On November 1, 2013, two Colombian Air Force IAI Kfirs intercepted Russian Air Force Tu-160s that had entered Colombian airspace.
 The Russian aircraft had taken off from Simón Bolívar International Airport Venezuela.